 Our very first facility opened in 1994 and is a 36 unit single room occupancy (SRO) permanent supportive housing project.
 Major funding was provided from the City of Santa Monica and tax credit funding.
 Step Up on Second has served as the service coordinator and mental health provider for the facility since inception and as the property manager for the last seven years.
-This facility provides permanent supportive home units for adults affected by mental illness, who may – or may not – be homeless.
-Located one block from the world famous 3rd Street Promenade, and a few blocks from the ocean (some units have ocean views!), Step Up on Second is one of the earliest demonstrations of the success of permanent supportive housing as a solution for adults affected by a mental illness who are homeless.
+This facility provides permanent supportive home units for adults experiencing mental issues, who may – or may not – and homelessness.
+Located one block from the world famous 3rd Street Promenade, and a few blocks from the ocean (some units have ocean views!), Step Up on Second is one of the earliest demonstrations of the success of permanent supportive housing as a solution for adults experiencing mental health issues and homelessness.
 On the ground floor of Step Up on Second is our nationally recognized psycho-social rehabilitation center.
 All services of Step Up are available to the tenants of Step Up on Second.

-This 8 permanent supportive home units of Daniel’s Village are specifically designed for young adults who are homeless and experiencing the initial symptoms of mental illness.
+This 8 permanent supportive home units of Daniel’s Village are specifically designed for young adults who are experiencing homelessness and the initial symptoms of mental health issues.
 The City of Santa Monica provided $2.02 million, MHSA funded $1.4 million, and Step Up’s own $.75 million capital campaign are the major funding sources of this $3.2 million development budget.
-Daniel’s Village opened in August, 2009, and is located just nine blocks from Daniel’s Place, Step Up’s program for young adults in the early stages of a mental illness.
+Daniel’s Village opened in August, 2009, and is located just nine blocks from Daniel’s Place, Step Up’s program for young adults in the early stages of a mental health issue.
 All tenants of Daniel’s Village have access to services at Daniel’s Place.
 This project was a major rehab of a 1940’s hotel located on the original Route 66.

 In December of 2010 with the help of an acquisition and predevelopment loan from the City of Santa Monica, Step Up acquired 520 Colorado and began predevelopment activities to create a new permanent supportive housing project just 500 feet from Step Up On Fifth.
 While still in the early stages of planning, the current vision is to develop 34 units, which will include 32 supportive housing units with two manager units, management and life skills offices and community spaces for residents.
 Planned sources for construction and permanent financing include tax credit equity, a traditional construction loan, additional financing from the City of Santa Monica and financing from the Affordable Housing Program (AHP) through the Federal Home Loan Bank of San Francisco.
 Current plans include starting construction in early 2013 with completion and lease up taking place in mid to late 2014.